What’s the Difference Between Zygote, Embryo & Fetus?

 Weaver, R. F. and Hedrick, P. W., Genetics.
 Dubuque, Iowa: Wm.
 C. Brown Publishers, 1989. pp 66-94.

-FAQs from users: 'Is a zygote a fertilized egg?', 'Zygote or embryo, which comes first?', 'What does a human fetus look like?', 'What is the difference between 'zygote' and 'gamete'?', 'What is the pronunciation of zygote?' and 'Do all human fetuses begin as female?'.
+FAQs from users: 'What is the difference between an embryo and a foetus?', 'Is a zygote a fertilized egg?', 'Zygote or embryo, which comes first?', 'What does a human fetus look like?', 'What is the difference between 'zygote' and 'gamete'?', 'What is the pronunciation of zygote?' and 'Do all human fetuses begin as female?'.

 Read more